Team USA looks to reclaim

 This year’s star-studded team features two returners from the 2017 effort, in Ashley Lahey (pictured above) of Pepperdine and Brandon Holt of USC, both ranked No. ADVERTISEMENT 4 in the Oracle/ITA Division I women’s and men’s singles rankings, respectively.
 Joining them will be newcomers Jada Hart (UCLA), Maria Mateas (Duke), Oliver Crawford (Florida) and Emil Reinberg (Georgia).
 Mateas holds the highest professional ranking on the team, at No. 303 in the WTA rankings, with a career high of No. 284.

 “This is an exceptional group of student-athletes who will represent Team USA in France this year for one of the biggest collegiate tennis events in the world," said Brian Ormiston of USTA Collegiate Tennis.
 “They are all anxious to continue a winning tradition and attempt to claim the USA’s eighth title in the last 10 seasons.”

-Boise State men’s coach Greg Patton and University of California, Berkeley women’s coach Amanda Augustus will travel with and coach the team.
+Former Boise State men’s coach Greg Patton and current University of California, Berkeley women’s coach Amanda Augustus will travel with and coach the team.